-Maria Lopez was named the women’s tennis program’s first full-time assistant coach in October 2012.
+Maria Lopez was named Barry University women’s tennis program’s first full-time assistant coach in October 2012.

-In 2012, Lopez was named the Intercollegiate Tennis Association National Assistant Coach of the Year.
-Barry went 26-1, advancing to the NCAA Division II semifinals before bowing out, 5-2, to eventual champion Armstrong Atlantic.
+In 2012, Lopez was named the ITA National Assistant Coach of the Year.
+Barry went 26-1, advancing to the NCAA semifinals before bowing out, 5-2, to eventual champion Armstrong Atlantic.
 She helped coach three All-Americans, Cristina Valladares, Linda Fritschken and Mona Mansour, and an Academic All-American, Julie Stas, as the Bucs rolled through the regular season unbeaten.

 In 2011, Lopez assisted the Buccaneers in their run to the NCAA Championship.
 The Bucs went 26-1, beating Lynn, 5-3, to win the national title.
 Barbi Pocza was named the Division II National Player of the Year.